How to Recreate Reddit with Dgraph and Vue.js

 Regenerate Full Data Set

 With our schema setup we can now add some significant data to the system that our Vue app can work with.
-The following commands will add 10,000
+The following commands will add 10,000 submissions and 50,000 comments from the exported Reddit data sets, but feel free to adjust the limit to suit your needs.

 gulp db:generate:data --limit 5000 --path ./src/data/RS_2018-02-01 && gulp db:generate:data --limit 5000 --path ./src/data/RS_2018-02-02